CLIP Ireland 2017 - 2018

-The Launch/Welcome event will take place on the evening of Thursday 25 May 2017 at the Ballymascanlon House Hotel in Dundalk prior to the programme commencing; with a closing Next Steps Conference at the end of the programme.
-These events will provide invaluable networking opportunities; a concurrent workplace-based healthcare improvement project will be completed by all delegates to show application of learning during the programme.
+The Launch/Welcome event was on the evening of Thursday 25 May 2017 at the Ballymascanlon House Hotel in Dundalk prior to the programme commencing; with a closing Next Steps Conference at the end of the programme.
+These events provide invaluable networking opportunities; a concurrent workplace-based healthcare improvement project will be completed by all delegates to show application of learning during the programme.
 This will include a poster and an article for publication to demonstrate the output of the CLIP programme.

 Day One - Leading with Colleagues

 Getting to know you